w3c/picture-in-picture/security-privacy-questionnaire.md

 **Does this specification allow an origin access to aspects of a user’s local computing environment?**

-Yes.
-It allows an origin to know if Picture-in-Picture is enabled on user's local computing environment.
+On Android, it allows an origin to know if user has toggled off "Allow picture-in-pucture" system setting.

 **Does this specification allow an origin access to other devices?**